-The time factor.Also consider how many years you’ll need insurance.
+Also consider how many years you’ll need insurance.
 If you’re in fine physical shape, you can buy a new policy and lock in the price for 20 years.

 Some term policies come with the right to convert to permanent life insurance, which you can keep for the rest of your life regardless of health.
-Premiums will be higher than for term at the beginning, but they usually remain level indefinitely.
+Premiums will be higher than for term life insurance at the beginning, but they usually remain level indefinitely.
 The best reason to consider whole-life or universal-life insurance isn’t the accumulating cash value, although that’s part of the deal.
-The real issue is whether you’ll need coverage beyond 20 or 30 years -- or after age 65, when term gets expensive.
+The real issue is whether you’ll need coverage beyond 20 or 30 years — or after age 65, when term gets expensive.
 You might want permanent insurance, for example, if you need to protect kids with special needs who will always rely on you (or your estate) for support, or if you want to leave money to a school, charity or your children and you don’t expect to afford it any other way.

-You need more life insurance if you...
+You need more life insurance when you...

-Tie the Knot.Your new spouse might depend on you even if he or she earns as much or more than you do.
+Tie the knot: Your new spouse might depend on you even if he or she earns as much or more than you do.

-Have a Child.It takes a lot of money to raise a child--and it doesn't get any cheaper if you're not around.
+Have a child: It takes a lot of money to raise a child — and it doesn't get any cheaper if you're not around.

-Buy Your Dream House.When you settle into your family's permanent home, guard against its loss in case tragedy strikes.
+Buy your dream home: When you settle into your family's permanent home, guard against its loss in case tragedy strikes.

-Term vs. permanent: Get the best of both
+Term vs. permanent: get the best of both

 One advantage of a convertible-term policy is that insurers don’t require a new medical exam when you make the conversions.
 That essentially gives you a pass if you gain weight, develop high blood pressure or even survive a bout with cancer.